liip/RMT/README.md

 RMT is a handy tool to help releasing new version of your software.
-You can define the type of version generator you want to use (example: semantic versioning), where you want to store the version (in a changelog file, as a VCS tag…) and a list of action that will be executed and before or after the release of a new version.
+You can define the type of version generator you want to use (example: semantic versioning), where you want to store the version (in a changelog file, as a VCS tag…) and a list of action that can be executed before or after the release of a new version.

 Installation